 Electropolishing is the process of smoothing and/or brightening a metal surface anodically in a concentrated solution.
 The process selectively removes high points on metal surfaces, giving the surface a unidirectional pattern that is both stress and occlusion free, resulting in a brilliant “mirror like” appearance.
 The surface is microscopically smooth and devoid of hydrogen.
 This key feature is ideal for parts that are used for medical, pharmaceutical and food processing equipment.

-The result of Electropolishing is shown in the diagrams to the left which show the effect on the surface leveling of the metal: Improved surface profile, stress relieved part, and contaminant free surface.
+The diagrams above show the effect of Electropolishing on the surface leveling of the metal at the microscopic level: Improved surface profile, stress relieved part, and contaminant free surface.

 Passivation is the removal of exogenous iron or iron compounds from the surface of a stainless steel by means of a chemical dissolution, most typically by a treatment with an acid solution that will remove the surface contamination but will not significantly affect the stainless steel itself.
 Passivation is the chemical treatment of a stainless steel with a mild oxidant, such as a nitric acid solution for the purpose of enhancing the spontaneous formation of the protective passive film.